 When leases expire, we may incur expenses and may not be able to re-lease the space on the same terms.
 Certain leases provide tenants the right to terminate early if they pay a fee.
 If we are unable to re-lease space promptly, if the terms are significantly less favorable than anticipated or if the costs are higher, we may have to reduce distributions to our stockholders.
-This risk is currently heightened because the economy in the United States is continuing to experience significant disruptions, including increased unemployment, the failure and near failure of a number of financial institutions, reduced liquidity and increased credit risk premiums for a number of market participants.
+This risk is currently heightened because the economy in the United States is continuing to experience a period of limited economic growth, including historically high levels of unemployment, the failure and near failure of a number of large financial institutions and increased credit risk premiums for a number of market participants.
 These conditions may continue or worsen in the future.
 Typical lease terms range from five to ten years, so up to approximately 20% of our rental revenue from commercial properties could be expected to expire each year.